 Miriam is a feminist and recovering people pleaser who has finally managed to swap her lifelong urge to be nice for being kind while maintaining firm boundaries.
 She believes that being yourself in a world that tries to dictate women how to look and behave is an act of rebellion that is liberating and necessary.

-She lives (and thrives!) with depression and PMDD, and is currently navigating perimenopause.
 She's an avid advocate for destigmatizing mental illness and recognizing addiction as a symptom of pain and trauma instead of a moral failing.

 Miriam grew up in Germany and dropped out of college at age 23 to move to Canada to be with a much-older father-of-4 with whom she'd spent less than a month.
 It's a wild story with a happy ending, and it's the focus of her memoir Let's Pretend This Is Normal.